lsiddd/fodase-pl/README.md

 # fodase-pl
 Free and Open DAta, Sources, and Enything

-            Free and Open DAta, Sources, and Enything Public Lice
+            Free and Open DAta, Sources, and Enything Public Licence

                     Version 0.1, May 2021